seanbao/mnemonas/docs/docker-deployment.en.md

     restart: unless-stopped
 ```

 Do not use `server.host = "127.0.0.1"` inside the container to limit host access; that binds to the container's loopback.
 Restrict host exposure in the Compose port mapping instead.
-If you also disable WebDAV Basic Auth for a loopback-only developer container, keep `server.host = "0.0.0.0"` inside the container and set `security.allow_unsafe_no_auth = true` to explicitly confirm that the host port mapping is the access boundary.
+If you also disable WebDAV authentication for a loopback-only developer container, keep `server.host = "0.0.0.0"` inside the container and set `security.allow_unsafe_no_auth = true` to explicitly confirm that the host port mapping is the access boundary.

 ## Multi-User NAS Example

-Admins can create users in the Web UI and set `home_dir`.
-Non-admin users are scoped to that configured root for file browsing, search, favorites, shares, trash, and activity.
+Admins can create users in the Web UI and set `home_dir` plus user quotas.
+Non-admin users are scoped to that configured root for file browsing, search, favorites, shares, trash, and activity; Web/API uploads, copies, and trash restores honor the configured quota.

 ```yaml
 services: